 How Infralyst works

-From AWS usage data to Terraform pull requests, inside your existing workflow.
+From AWS usage data to Terraform pull requests that reduce your AWS costs, inside your existing workflow.

 See how Infralyst connects to your cloud, analyzes usage, and prepares Terraform changes that your team reviews and merges.